 The Trusted STI-CA List shall contain the key as well as the algorithm used for the signature.
 The trust list is distributed in the form of a standard JWT with the following fields in the protected header:

 alg: Algorithm used in the signature of the STI-CA list.
+Shall use “ES256”.

 typ: Set to the standard “jwt” value.